just-the-docs/just-the-docs/docs/training/std-3.md

 ## Veteran Training Requirements & Marauder Promotion

  In order to be promoted to Marauder the trainee must have:
-  + Complete Sections 1 through 7 of this document’s training Including both mortis AND ferrum training (do the Section that was not done as a Renegade before Veteran divisional/doctrine material)
+  + Complete Sections 1 through 6 of this document’s training Including Veteran training.
   + Battlefleet and ALL courses must be completed
   + Be active in the group for at least 90 days after attaining the rank of Veteran
   + Be recommended by AT LEAST 2 active members of Chosen rank or higher